 A recent Forbes article made a compelling case that "digital credentials are aiming to be the skills currency of today’s employer environment".
 The article explores the fact that paper credentials are hard to share and hard to verify in this digital age and makes a strong case for digital credentials.

-The PoC issued Verifiable Credentials (VCs) to attendees at an AIDH event, using the Meeco wallet.
+The PoC issued Verifiable Credentials (VCs) to attendees at an industry event, using the Meeco Wallet.
 As well as enabling event access, the VCs provided a record of attendance which counts towards health workers’ Continuing Professional Development (CPD) points.

 VELA Solutions specialises in verified workplace credentials, which combine internally and externally issued credentials to handle corporate compliance, access control, and asset management for both employees and external contractors.
 These credentials are linked to corporate governance standards and are integrated with existing enterprise systems.